TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ' %}

 ### Fine-grained property customization
-There's an interesting thing about `lazyInstance`: it affects every single object created from the given `fixture` factory.
-This may be unwanted and needs to be resolved.
+Here's the thing about `lazyInstance`: it affects every single object created from the given `fixture` factory.
+This may be unwanted, and needs to be resolved.
 Let's consider what happens if there are `Passengers` in the system:
 ```kotlin
 data class Passenger(